tonytw1/squirrel-detector/README.md

 ### Resolving labels

-TensorFlow gives the impression that resolve class ids into labels is not it's concern.
+TensorFlow gives the impression that resolving class ids into labels is not it's concern.
 We'll need to spike out a way to user the labels file to resolve readable name for classes in the predictions returned from TensorFlow.

 [labels/labels.py](labels/labels.py)